hashgraph/hedera-json-rpc-relay/docs/configuration.md

 CLIENT_DURATION_RESET= 21600
 CLIENT_ERROR_RESET= 100
 MAX_CHUNKS=20
+TEST_GAS_PRICE_DEVIATION=0.80
 ```

 > **_NOTE:_** Acceptance tests can be pointed at a remote locations (previewnet and testnet and custom environments).
 In this case configuration will require details for remote consensus node gRPC endpoints [previewnet / testnet](https://docs.hedera.com/hedera/networks/testnet/testnet-nodes) / [mainnet](https://docs.hedera.com/hedera/networks/mainnet/mainnet-nodes) and [Mirror Node REST API endpoints](https://docs.hedera.com/hedera/sdks-and-apis/rest-api), be sure to configure `HEDERA_NETWORK` and `MIRROR_NODE_URL` appropriately to point away from your local host and to valid deployed services.
 When pointing to previewnet and testnet, account Ids (`OPERATOR_ID_MAIN`) and private keys (`OPERATOR_KEY_MAIN`) for previewnet and tests may be obtained from the [Hedera Portal](http://portal.hedera.com).

 > **_NOTE 2:_**: Read more about `DEV_MODE` [here](./dev-mode.md)

+> **_NOTE 3:_**: Unlike ethereum, Hedera does not allow clients to set their own gas price in order to prioritize their transaction.
+The price is "published in a fee schedule file, so all Hedera clients pay the same gas price", which helps give Hedera clients predictability in gas costs.
+Hedera transaction fees are set in fiat(USD) but paid using the gas price in HBAR.
+The value of HBAR fluctuates with the market so the gas price fluctuates as well.
+The TEST_GAS_PRICE_DEVIATION allows for a range of gas prices reflecting the current market rates, when testing the current gas price in the acceptance tests.
+Read more about transaction fees [here](https://hedera.com/fees) and [here](https://hedera.com/blog/pricing-smart-contracts).